Key Takeaways

 If you have multiple sites (e.g., second home, office) or more than one camera:

-For multi-site: ensure each site has robust upload bandwidth and consider separate DDNS or cloud accounts per site.
+For multi-site: ensure each site has robust upload bandwidth and uses the official app or supported account-based portal to manage devices across locations.

 3. Integrating Remote Viewing with Smart Home Ecosystems